 This raises the question of whether all non-profits and all public sector entities may qualify for the sub-program, or whether some nexus with the broader "low-income" intent of Illinois Solar for All is required.
-As the law provides very specific thresholds (such as 25% from environmental justice communities) when a specific threshold is intended, the IPA believes that the law may provide for participation from all non-profit and public sector customers taking service at public buildings, but believes that some level of community involvement may be required to maintain consistency with the spirit of the law (as discussed further in Chapter 8).
+As the law provides very specific thresholds (such as 25% from environmental justice communities) when a specific threshold is intended, the IPA believes that the law may provide for participation from all non-profit and public sector customers taking service at public buildings, butAs discussed further in Chapter 8, the IPA believes that some level of community involvement may be required to maintain consistency with the spirit of the law-(as discussed further in Chapter 8)...193

-This sub-program also combines referenced elements of each of the prior programs, stating that "[c]ontracts may be entered into with an entity that will develop and administer the program or with developers," 144 which carries similar challenges and open questions to those referenced above.
+This sub-program also combines referenced elements of each of the prior programs, stating that "[c]ontracts may be entered into with an entity that will develop and administer the program or with developers,"194 which carries similar challenges and open questions to those referenced above.